 Computer programming is by far one of the most in-demand location independent jobs there is.
 It’s been a long time since I dropped any lines of code, but I wish I kept it up.

 Java, Python, C++, C#, Perl –you name it.
-If you’ve got any of the most common programming languages under your belt, check out these programming jobs.
+If you’ve got any of the most common programming languages under your belt, check out these programming jobs from some of the top remote companies.

 Annual Median Pay: $66,130